 Taoiseach, if and when Sinn Féin enter the multi-party talks, it is likely that the Unionist parties will walk out.
-Is it really worth exchanging a multi-party talks process, comprising Nationalist and Unionist representatives, for a suspect IRA ceasefire?
+Is it really worth exchanging a Unionist and Nationalist multi-party talks process for a suspect IRA ceasefire?

 First of all, I believe that the Unionist leaderships have the necessary courage and conviction in the validity of their own political positions to argue their points with anyone.